History of CBS: Film production

 CBS made a brief, unsuccessful move into film production in the late 1960s, when they created Cinema Center Films.
 The studio released such films as the 1969 Steve McQueen drama The Reivers and the 1970 Albert Finney musical Scrooge.
 This profitless unit was shut down in 1972; the distribution rights to the Cinema Center library today rest with Paramount Pictures for home video (via CBS Home Entertainment) and theatrical release, and with CBS Television Distribution for television syndication; most other ancillary rights remain with CBS.

 Ten years after Cinema Center ceased operations, in 1982, CBS tried again to break into the film industry by co-founding TriStar Pictures, a joint venture with Columbia Pictures and HBO.
 Despite releasing box office successes such as The Natural, Places in the Heart, and Rambo: First Blood Part II, CBS felt the studio was not making a profit, and sold its stake in TriStar to Columbia Pictures' then-corporate parent The Coca-Cola Company in 1985.
-Today, Tristar is now under Sony Pictures Entertainment.
+Today, TriStar is now under Sony Pictures Entertainment.

 In 2007, CBS Corporation announced its intent to re-enter the feature film business, slowly launching CBS Films and hiring key executives in the spring of 2008 to start up the new venture.
 The CBS Films name had been used previously in 1953, when it was briefly used as CBS's distributor of off-network and first-run syndicated programming to local television stations in the United States and internationally.

 Home video

 CBS entered into the home video market when it partnered with Metro-Goldwyn-Mayer (MGM) to form MGM/CBS Home Video in 1978.
-The joint venture was dissolved in 1982, after MGM purchased United Artists.
+The joint venture was dissolved in 1982, after MGM purchased United Artists (UA).
 CBS later partnered with 20th Century Fox to form CBS/Fox Video.
 CBS's duty was to release some of the film titles released by TriStar Pictures under the CBS/Fox Video label.